Bayhead

-High acidity levels distinguish baygalls from other wetlands and they often support plant communities that are distinct form adjacent areas.
-Sphagnum is often associated with baygalls.
+High acidity levels distinguish baygalls from other wetlands and they often support plant communities that are distinct from those of adjacent areas.
+Sphagnum moss is often associated with baygalls.
 Sometimes referred to as acid bog baygalls, baygalls typically have very low pH levels.
 Levels as low as 4.5 are not uncommon in the baygalls of the Big Thicket region of Southeast Texas, USA.
 The acidic waters that drain from baygalls can contribute significantly to blackwater rivers and creeks in the bottomlands.
 A baygall may be no more than a small pool or they can be a mile across.
 The Jack Gore Baygall Unit of the Big Thicket National Preserve at 12 square miles is said to be is the largest in the world.

 Flora

 Baygalls are typically found in densely forested areas.
 Over-story trees associated with baygalls include baldcypress (Taxodium distichum), swamp tupelo or swamp blackgum (Nyssa biflora), red maple (Acer rubrum), green ash (Fraxinus pennsylvanica), laurel oak (Quercus laurifolia), water oak (Quercus nigra), sweetgum (Liquidambar styraciflua), and sweetbay (Magnolia virginiana).
 Longleaf pine (Pinus palustris) are usually associated with hanging bogs or forest seeps.

 Understory species include smooth or hazel alder (Alnus serrulata), swamp titi or leatherwood (Cyrilla racemiflora), sweet gallberry (Ilex coriacea), American holly (Ilex opaca), Virginia willow or sweetspire (Itea virginica), wax-myrtle (Morella cerifera), red bay (Persea borbonia), swamp redbay (Persea palustris), bamboo-vine (Smilax laurifolia), poison sumac (Toxicodendron vernix), possum-haw viburnum (Viburnum nudum), muscadine grape (Vitis rotundifolia).

-Ferns such as net-veined chain fern (Lorinseria [Woodwardia areolata] areolata), sensitive fern (Onoclea sensibilis), cinnamon fern (Osmunda cinnamomea), and royal fern (Osmunda regalis) may be found in the herbaceous layer.
+Ferns such as net-veined chain fern (Lorinseria [Woodwardia areolata] areolata), sensitive fern (Onoclea sensibilis), cinnamon fern (Osmunda cinnamomea), and royal fern (Osmunda spectabilis) may be found in the herbaceous layer.
 Several species of orchid (Orchidaceae) are also associated with baygalls.